This chapter describes how Akka Cluster can be used across multiple data centers, availability zones or regions.

 Especially when used together with Akka Persistence that is based on the single-writer principle it is important to avoid running the same entity at multiple locations at the same time with a shared data store.
 That would result in corrupt data since the events stored by different instances may be interleaved and would be interpreted differently in a later replay.
-Lightbend’s Akka Team is working on a solution that will support multiple active entities that will work nicely together with Cluster Sharding across multiple data centers.
+For active active persistent entities see Lightbend’s Multi-DC Persistence

 If you need global entities you have to pick one data center to host that entity type and only start